Hadokane/CI_PP2_HUG/README.md

 ---

 7. Do the correct options display in the Obstacle course section based on the `state{}`?
-    - Does keeping a state such as `"rock: true" or "rope:true"` effect the game when kept longer than intended?
+    - Does keeping a state such as `"rock: true" or "rope: true"` affect the game when kept longer than intended?
     - Can you still finish the game with these set to `true`?

-**Passes Testing:** I was able to complete the game no matter what additional states I had `:true` or `:false`.
+**Passes Testing:** I was able to complete the game no matter what additional states I had `: true` or `: false`.
 They didn't prevent progression as long as the correct states were active.
-The image below is an example from a round where I left both the `rock` and `rope` set to `:true` and was still able to finish the game without issue.
+The image below is an example from a round where I left both the `rock` and `rope` set to `: true` and was still able to finish the game without issue.

 <details><summary>State Change Checking</summary>
 <img src="assets/images/docs/tests/mt_state_change.png" alt="State Change Checking"></details>